ali-s-gAI/chattyg/RAG-feature.md

 2. **Initial Embedding System**
    - OpenAI package installed
    - Basic embedding generation utility created
-   - API routes for single and batch processing set up

 ## Next Steps

 3. **RAG Query System Implementation**
-   - Create the ChattyG AI assistant interface
+   - Create the ChattyG AI assistant interface which is similar to existing DMs or Channels (messages)
    - Implement vector similarity search
-   - Set up conversation management
-   - Add channel context selection
+   - Add channel context selection (User can select which channels to include in the RAG context (default is all channels they are member of))
-   - Implement streaming responses

 4. **UI/UX Development**
-   - Add ChattyG as special channel
+   - Add ChattyG as special channel that is always at the top of the channel list
    - Create channel selection interface
    - Implement chat interface
-   - Add loading states
+   - Add loading states (no need for streaming responses, but "ChattyG is typing...").
+Let's eventually add this for all channels (so and so "is typing..." or "are typing...").
    - Handle errors gracefully

 5. **Testing & Optimization**